27 Jan 2020

 My career aspirations in school changed quite a lot.
 I generally wanted to be a vet, an archaeologist and a meteorologist.
 Towards the end of school, I settled on becoming a vet.

 Fortunately for me, I didn’t get the grades I needed for vet school.
-That meant I had to re-think my career options, which took quite a while, but I ended up becoming an evolutionary biologist.
+That meant I had to re-think my career options.
+This took quite a while, but I ended up becoming an evolutionary biologist.
 Evolutionary biology, funnily enough, combines a lot of the things that I liked about meteorology and archaeology, like looking for patterns in data.
 Plus, I get to work with loads of different animals, and my research helps us to learn more about them and can even help conservation.

 How Did You End Up In Evolutionary Biology? - evolution gif | Stemettes ZIne